QuarticCat/yacis/README.md

 The first expression doesn't need to be `Bool` type.
 For `Int` and `Char`, it is true when the value is not zero.
 It can not be function type.

-The last two expressions shoule have the same type.
+The last two expressions should have the same type.

 The priority of conditional expressions is very low.
 So you can write: